jules2689/trudeau/docs/2020-04-18/post_news.md

-Well, it was a unanimousdecision, we got shut down because of COVID-19 on march13th, friday the 13th and nomore hockey.
+Well, it was a unanimousdecision, we got shut down because of COVID-19 on march13th, Friday the 13th and nomore hockey.
 But we have lots of money leftand a refund of $4, 200.
 So our chief organizer, whothought he's going to get a taxdonation back, a refund back, hetopped it off to make the $7, 000in the kitty.
 We're not trying to blow our ownhorns but show other hockeyteams across the country whatthey can do.
 So $7, 000 has gone to the ottawafood bank and the ottawa missionhelping those who live onstreets and need a safe bed.